shakmatt/tessera/README.md

 ## Synopsis

 Template provides all you need to start a new AngularJS project.
-In order to set up the project, use grunt functions and edit Gruntfile.js.
+In order to set up the project, use *grunt function*s and edit *Gruntfile.js*.
 Only app.js and main.js are present.
 No API's used.
 Only Bootstrap and font-awesome included in template.

 ## grunt Functions